ninabarzh/broomstick/content/posts/neutrality.md

 Both history and ethics converge on this point: neutrality in the face of oppression is an illusion.
 Inaction, whether in nineteenth-century geopolitics, contemporary social movements, or everyday interactions, serves the interests of the powerful while undermining the vulnerable.

 Progress demands reflection, courage, and decisive action.
 Amplifying marginalised voices, challenging systemic inequities, and refusing the comfort of passive observation are necessary.
-Returning to Tutu’s metaphor: if the mouse is to survive, it requires more than passive attention—it requires the elephant to lift its foot, preferably yesterday.
+Returning to Tutu’s metaphor: if the mouse is to survive, it requires more than passive attention, it requires the elephant to lift its foot, preferably yesterday.
 Neutrality is not an option.
 One either contributes to a fairer society or props up the structures of oppression.

 ## Evidence locker